airnativeextensions/nativeextensions-documentation/docs/inappbilling/billing-service.md

 - Initialises the billing service
 - Initialises the purchase queue
-- Adds appropriate purchase handlers
+- Adds appropriate native purchase handlers
 - Checks the state of any pending purchases

-The return value of the `setup` function indicates if the configured service type is supported on the current device.
+The return value of the `setup()` function indicates if the configured service type is supported on the current device.
 This may return `false` if you have for example requests Apple In-App Purchases on an Android device.